 The safe, efficient, and reliable movement of freight is vital to a healthy local and regional economy.
-All industries, especially manufacturing, construction, wholesale, and retail trade, rely on a multimodal freight wholesale, and retail trade, rely on a multimodal freight system to transport goods.
+All industries, especially manufacturing, construction, wholesale, and retail trade, rely on a multimodal freight system to transport goods.
 Truck traffic comprises most of the local and regional freight system in Minneapolis, with additional regional and international connections via rail and air.